cuteday/KiRaRay/benchmarks/README.md

 NCU uses kernel replay, preserves `.ncu-rep`, and collects the basic metric set unless `--metrics` selects explicit metrics.
 Start with a small frame count or kernel filter because a wavefront frame launches many kernels.
-Range replay is unsuitable for this renderer's CUDA/Vulkan external-resource interop.
+Range replay is unsuitable for this renderer's CUDA/graphics external-resource interop.
 OptiX profiling exposes user kernels with some NVIDIA internal implementation hidden.
 For OptiX source information in an optimized build, configure with `-DKRR_PROFILE_OPTIX=ON` and rebuild.
 This preserves the default OptiX optimization level and adds debug information; NVCC already includes line information in optimized builds.

-Nsight Systems captures CUDA, Vulkan, and NVTX activity.
+Nsight Systems defaults to CUDA, Vulkan, and NVTX activity.
+For a D3D12 config, use `--nsys-trace cuda,nvtx` to capture CUDA/OptiX work; D3D12 API tracing is not wired into the runner yet.
 Both CLI captures use native CUDA profiler start/stop calls around the warmed measured interval, excluding setup and readback.
 NVTX frame/pass ranges provide context for navigating the reports.
 Profilers can alter execution timing through replay, serialization, and instrumentation; use ordinary `run`